alvinslee/mknv-starter/README.md

-# mevn-starter
+# mknv-starter

-> Starter setup for MongoDB-Express-Vue-Node with Jest for testing
+> Starter setup for MongoDB-Koa-Node-Vue with Jest for testing